WHAT IS HYPERTENSION?

 - Primary hypertension is also called essential hypertension.

 This type of hypertension develops gradually and no exact cause behind this but some triggering factors which cause primary hypertension.

-This type of hypertension due to underlying cause in body.
+This type of hypertension is due to underlying causes in the body.

 Risk factors for essential and secondary high blood pressure include: